premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

 34. What is the lock interface?
-Why is it better to use a lock interface rather than a synchronized block.?
+Why is it better to use a lock interface rather than a synchronized block.?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)